- Shop

 burundi

-Migoti Hill Lot 2
+Migoti Hill Washed

 washed

 Migoti Coffee Company is a vision of Dan Brose, conceived in 2015 during long car trips across Burundi with Pontien Ntunzwenimana, a local engineer.
 Their vision is to connect local Burundian coffee farmers, through quality coffee processing and transparent supply chains, with buyers and roasters from around the world.
 Dan and Pontien, both born in Burundi, desire to see coffee-producing communities economically transformed, with coffee as a catalyst for the growth.
-Trained as engineers, Pontien and Dan have a clear understanding of how
+Trained as engineers, Pontien and Dan have a clear understanding of how to build, operate and continually improve systems.
+Dan’s many years of experience in business and humanitarian development work, and Pontien’s childhood roots in a coffee-producing community make them a powerful team to partner with the local community for long-term transformation.
+Prior to 2015, the multi-generational coffee farmers in Pontien’s home community had all but abandoned coffee as a source of income due to the 12 year civil war (1993-2005) when their Arabica coffee trees were neglected and destroyed.
+Another challenge was the great distance between their small farms and washing stations, which led many farmers to process lower quality coffee on their farms.

 Country: Burundi

-Region: Mutambu
+Region: Bujumbura

 Producer: Migoti Coffee Co.